-- The berth is free from encumbrances (i.e. cranes, gangways, etc. are moved clear); - The Master is on the bridge in overall charge; - Main engines are on standby and ready for immediate use; - Linesmen or ship crew are employed; - There are two head/stern lines and one spring, each with both ends under tension at all times; - MCTS is notified at the commencement of any warp and also at its completion using VHF 71; - VHF 71 is monitored throughout the warp.
+- Approval is received from PRPA Marine Operations via VHF 68; - No tugs are to be employed; - The berth is free from encumbrances (i.e. cranes, gangways, etc. are moved clear); - The Master is on the bridge in overall charge; - Main engines are on standby and ready for immediate use; - Linesmen or ship crew are employed; - There are two head/stern lines and one spring, each with both ends under tension at all times; - MCTS is notified at the commencement of any warp and also at its completion using VHF 71; - VHF 71 is monitored throughout the warp.